Kiki Kogelnik

-Kiki Kogelnik (January 22, 1935 – February 1, 1997) was an Austro-American painter, sculptor and printmaker.
+Kiki Kogelnik (January 22, 1935 – February 1, 1997) was an Austrian-American painter, sculptor and printmaker.
 She moved from Vienna to New York City in 1962.
 Kogelnik is considered an important pop artist, despite having been known to take issue with being considered part of the pop art movement.

 Early life and education

 Kiki Kogelnik was born on January 22, 1935, in Graz, Austria.
 She studied at the Vienna Academy of Fine Arts (or Academy of Fine Arts Vienna).
 Kogelnik moved to New York City in 1962.

 Life and work: 1960s

 Female Robot, 1964, by Kiki Kogelnik, oil and acrylic on canvas, 48½ inches × 72½ inches (123 × 184 cm).
 Kiki Kogelnik Foundation.

 Kogelnik began her career at the Galerie Nächst St. Stephan in Vienna in 1961, showing abstract works.
 At the time she was influenced by Serge Poliakoff of the École de Paris, but later found her own unique genre while surrounded by the pop art movement in New York.
 At one point she was engaged to Austrian abstract expressionist artist Arnulf Rainer.

 Kogelnik was close to another abstract expressionist, the American artist Sam Francis, and spent time with him in 1961 in New York and Santa Monica, California.
-Kogelnik then moved to New York in 1962 where she joined a close-knit group of artists that included Roy Lichtenstein, Claes Oldenburg, Andy Warhol, Larry Rivers, Tom Wesselmann, Joan Mitchell, Robert Rauschenberg and Jasper Johns, among others.
-Pop was a way of life and, with her extravagant hats and outfits, Kogelnik became a captivating happening wherever she went.
+Kogelnik then moved to New York in 1962 where she joined a close-knit group of artists that included Roy Lichtenstein, Claes Oldenburg, Andy Warhol, Larry Rivers, Tom Wesselmann, Joan Mitchell, Robert Rauschenberg and Jasper Johns.
+Pop was a way of life and, with her unusual hats and outfits, Kogelnik became a captivating happening wherever she went.

 Her work during that time was strongly influenced by the pop art colors and materials of the time, producing numerous brightly colored euphoric space-themed paintings.
 Unlike pop artists, she avoided the celebration of commerce or quotidian objects, although she was known to foreground plastics and the artificial over nature.

 During the early 1960s Kogelnik began to use life-size cutout paper stencils of her friends to produce her paintings.
 In 1965 these prototype cut-outs became vinyl hangings, presented on the same clothing racks that she saw pushed down the streets in the vicinity of her studio in New York's garment district.

 While Kogelnik was in London in 1966, her New York studio space was engulfed in an enormous fire.
 Although Kogelnik had just moved out prior to the fire, her downstairs neighbor, American artist Alfred Leslie, lost his entire artistic output.
 That same year, Kogelnik married radiation oncologist Dr. George Schwarz in London, giving birth to her son Mono in 1967, returning to New York shortly thereafter.
 In 1969, Kogelnik created a Moonhappening during the lunar landing of Apollo 11 at the Galerie Nächst St. Stephan in Vienna, producing a series of lunar-themed silkscreens during the live broadcast.